dgrothman/theinnerjourney/docs/C6-Moderation/Class6-Handout.md

     * Trust and acceptance of our true selves
 * Love is about knowing someone matters
     * It is free of manipulation
-    * It comes with boundaries and moderation so you can’t love them “too much”